Gift of Growth Sale-mobile

 In this article

-The History of Cyber Security: A Detailed Guide [Infographic]
+The History of Cyber Security: A Detailed Guide [Updated]

 Cybersecurity is one of the leading niches of information technology.
 It refers to the tools, frameworks, techniques, and practices implemented to ensure the security of computing, information, and other systems and their users.

 Due to its popularity and importance, different courses on Cyber Security are available.
-However, one thing that they usually don’t cover or cover meagerly is the history or background of cyber security, which we are going to discuss in detail here.
+However, one thing that they usually don’t cover or cover meagerly is the cyber security history, which we are going to discuss in detail here.

 An Overview: History of Cyber Security